olegchorny/olegchorny.github.io/top-use-cases/mean.md

 # Create a MongoDB, Express, AngularJS, and Node.js (MEAN) stack on a Linux virtual machine in OpenStack
 {: .no_toc }

-This tutorial shows you how to implement a MongoDB, Express, AngularJS, and Node.js (MEAN) stack on a Linux virtual machine (VM) in Azure.
+This tutorial shows you how to implement a MongoDB, Express, AngularJS, and Node.js (MEAN) stack on a Linux virtual machine (VM) in OpenStack.
 The MEAN stack that you create enables adding, deleting, and listing books in a database.
 You learn how to:

 1. TOC
 {:toc}